 6. As you save, color in the lines!
 Each increment consists of 10 lines to fill in.
 If you plan to save $2,000 and each increment represents $200, each line would represent $20.
 For every $20 you save, color in a line.

 7. Make your College Textbooks a part of your monthly budget!
 If you would like to save $2,000 in 2 months, you need to incorporate $1,000 a month into your spending plan.

 Loans may be inevitable when it comes to college but with hard work you can make a BIG dent in the amount you borrow!

 I’m SUPER proud of my girl who is motivated to take on a lot of the responsibility of her college costs!
 It makes us eager to help every way we can!

-Gain access to the College Textbooks Sinking Fund Chart here!
+Get Your College Textbooks Sinking Fund Chart Here!